jj-shen99/scalability_analysis_agentic_ai/docs/scalability_analysis_framework_paper.md

 3. **Practical Validation**: Demonstrated effectiveness through detailed case studies
 4. **Actionable Insights**: Generation of specific optimization recommendations

-The framework addresses a critical need in the agentic AI community for sophisticated scalability analysis tools.
-As agentic AI systems become more prevalent in production environments, understanding their scalability characteristics will be essential for successful deployment and operation.
+The framework addresses a critical need in the distributed systems community for sophisticated scalability analysis tools.
+As distributed software applications become more prevalent in production environments, understanding their scalability characteristics will be essential for successful deployment and operation.
+The open-source nature of the framework (available at https://github.com/jj-shen99/scalability_analysis_agentic_ai) enables widespread adoption and community contributions.

 Future work will focus on extending the framework to support dynamic scalability analysis, integrating machine learning techniques for predictive modeling, and developing real-time analysis capabilities for production monitoring.